 John has a first mortgage with Wells Fargo for $200,000, and a second mortgage for $50,000 with Navy Federal.
 The house sells for $175,000.
 John must pursue a short sale with both lenders as neither will be paid in full.

-Most of the time second mortgages are assuming the largest loss in the short sale.
+Most of the time junior mortgages are assuming the largest loss in the short sale.

 While the first will end up with a good portion of their investment, the second mortgage will usually end up with pennies on the dollar.
 General guidelines have been established with the largest investors (FHA, VA, Fannie Mae, Freddie Mac) as to how much a junior lien holder will be allowed to paid out by the first in a short sale.